 Since there was no longer any rug department, I assumed that was when he started his business.
 As a matter of fact, his compact showroom was housed just above where Schumacher had its showroom back in the mid-90’s.
 That was at 57th and Lex in New York City.

-It was the exact same rug that Barbara Barry had in her Hollywood Home!
+It was the exact same material that Barbara Barry had in her Hollywood Home!
 We would have this fabricated into 3 area rugs bound in heavy linen.
 There were 3 other high-end broadlooms, all monochromatic pale taupe colors for every room in the house.
 It was a sizable order and we were quite pleased.

 Weeks went by and I called Swindler to check on our order but there was no answer.